 Han Table Barbecue

-The Han Table Barbecue restaurants are one of the most recent additions to Porto and in Vila Nova de Gaia.
-We recently visited the new space, on the other side of the river, and we wanted to go back.
+The Han Table Barbecue restaurants are one of the latest additions to Porto and Vila Nova de Gaia.
+We recently went to visit the new space, on the other side of the river, and we wanted to go back.

-There is a “do it yourself” concept, which means that it is up to the customer to grill their food, be it meat or vegetables.
-After all, every table has its own grill.
+There’s a “do it yourself” concept, which means that it ‘s up to the customer to grill their food, whether it’s meat or vegetables.
+After all, each table has its own grill.

-Highlights from the menu include the “Han Combination” with beef brisket, traditional steak, lotus flower, prawns, squid, kid and more.
-What’s more, the Black Pink Chicken is a real treat.
+Highlights from the menu include the “Han Combination” with beef brisket, traditional steak, lotus flower, shrimp, squid, kid and more.
+In addition, the Black Pink Chicken is a real treat.

-Oh… and don’t leave without trying the Soju, a wonderful cocktail and mochi, a dessert that promises to please the sweet tooth.
+Oh… and don’t leave without trying the Soju, a wonderful typical Korean cocktail , and the mochi, a dessert that promises to please the sweet tooth.
 Without a doubt, this is one of the best Korean restaurants in Porto and the surrounding area.

 Where: Rua do Almada, 267 (Porto); Av. de Ramos Pinto, 720 (Vila Nova de Gaia)